 In 1952, Wright became the director of the Cancer Research Foundation at Harlem Hospital.
 She focused on developing new treatment approaches for cancer, particularly in African American patients who faced higher mortality rates due to limited access to healthcare.

-See also How to cook puff balls
+See also How long to cook frozen breaded chicken in air fryer

 Achievements and Legacy